vppolina/flights_project/README.md

 **Retrieve data from API**

-Second, we finally have to retrieve the data from API.
+Second, we finally have to retrieve the data from the API.
-So we simply get the request from API and assign in to the variable.
+So we simply get the request from API and assign into the variable.
-Since this .json file containes other data but flight states, we need to store only "states" data.
+Since this .json file contains other data but flight states, we need to store only "states" data.

 ```
 response = requests.get("https://opensky-network.org/api/states/all")